-U.S. works to keep China on board in Ukraine conflict
+U.S. warns China not to assist Russia

 A convoy of trucks packed with food and medicine bound for Mariupol was again turned away by fierce fighting Monday, in the latest setback to providing help to trapped residents.

 The convoy, which also could offer residents a chance to get out, remains stalled about 50 miles southeast of Mariupol, near Berdyansk, the Mariupol City Council said in its statement.
-The vehicles had been originally expected to arrive Sunday afternoon, but Russian forces continued to thwart them and violate a cease-fire agreement, the city official said.
+The vehicles were originally expected to arrive Sunday afternoon, but Russian forces continued to thwart them and violate a cease-fire agreement, the city official said.

 As the violence continued, House Speaker Nancy Pelosi (D-Calif.) and Senate Majority Leader Charles E. Schumer (D-N.Y.) announced in a letter to their colleagues that Zelensky would deliver a virtual address to members of Congress on Wednesday morning.
 Zelensky has addressed other national legislatures, generally to raucous applause.